Dixville Notch, New Hampshire: Presidential elections

 In 1992, the Libertarian Party unsuccessfully attempted to capitalize upon Andre Marrou's unexpectedly strong showing in Dixville Notch in the general election.
 In 2004, Democratic candidate Wesley Clark was the only contender to personally visit Dixville Notch.
 He was on hand when the votes were cast and counted, and he received the majority of Democratic votes cast.
 Clark placed third and received 13 percent of votes statewide.

 In 2008, Senator Barack Obama became the first Democrat to win the community's vote in a presidential election since 1968, by a margin of 15 to 6.

 In 2012, the Dixville Notch result delivered a tie for the first time in its history, with Barack Obama and Mitt Romney receiving five votes each.

 In 2016, Democratic candidate Hillary Clinton won the community's vote, beating Republican candidate Donald Trump, 4 to 2.
 Libertarian candidate Gary Johnson received one vote.
 Mitt Romney received a single write-in vote.
 Eight people voted in total.

 In 2019, the community was at risk of losing its ability to conduct its own election and having to combine with another municipality for voting, as its population had been reduced to four people, one too few to hold all the positions needed to conduct an election in New Hampshire.
 Dixville Notch received a reprieve before the primary when a fifth person, Les Otten, developer of The Balsams, agreed to move there in time for the election.

-When the community's five residents convened for the 2020 primary, New York City Mayor Michael Bloomberg received three votes as a write-in candidate.
+When the community's five residents convened for the 2020 primary, former New York City Mayor Michael Bloomberg received three votes as a write-in candidate.
 The other two votes went to Democrats Pete Buttigieg and Bernie Sanders.

 In 2020, former Vice President Joe Biden won over incumbent Republican Donald Trump, winning the votes of all five of the community's voting residents.

 In 2024, presidential candidate Nikki Haley won unanimous support of all six voting-age residents over former president Donald Trump during the New Hampshire GOP primary.

 In 2024, the presidential election results resulted in a tie for the second time in its history, with three votes to Kamala Harris and three votes to Donald Trump.

-In popular culture

-The community's voting tradition received a nod in the 2002 third-season episode of US television program The West Wing, in an episode entitled "Hartsfield's Landing", named after a town modeled on either Dixville Notch, or its companion, Hart's Location.